 The largest fund is the general operating fund, which is an unrestricted fund.
 General operating funds are used to pay for the operating expenses of the University.
 The major revenue line items are government operating grants, tuition fees, investment income, and sales of services and products.
 The major expenditure line items include compensation costs, facilities operations, scholarships and materials and services.
 Even in unrestricted funds there are "non-discretionary" costs, for example utilities and insurance, which must be provided for in the budget prior to allocations for other expenditures as these are expenses that must be paid in order to operate the institution.

 More information about the different parts of the consolidated budget can be found in the “Operating vs Restricted Budgets” Budget Brief.

 Where does our money come from, and how do we use it?

-The U of L’s largest source of revenue is government funding, followed by tuition revenue.
-That money is used to operate the University, paying for salaries and benefits; materials, supplies and services; and other expenses.
+The U of L’s largest source of revenue is government funding (52%), followed by tuition revenue (36%).
+These funds is used to operate the University, paying for salaries and benefits; materials, supplies and services; and other operating expenses.
 Refer to the “Operating Expenses” Budget Brief for more details about the expenses associated with operating the University.

 How do we estimate budget changes each year?

 Revenues and expenditures fluctuate year-to-year, but in order to start planning and formulating a budget at least six months in advance of the new budget year, certain assumptions must be made.
 In making these assumptions, the Budget Advisory Committee has adopted a conservative approach to ensure that any variations from these assumptions will still allow for sufficient resources to provide for a balanced budget.

-The Budget Brief “Accounting for Operating Budget Uncertainties in the Planning Process” also discusses the major sources of uncertainty encountered while developing the operating budget, which include the Campus Alberta operating grant, tuition revenue, student enrolment, investment income, compensation agreements, and other issues.
+The Budget Brief “Accounting for Operating Budget Uncertainties in the Planning Process” also discusses the major sources of uncertainty encountered while developing the operating budget, which include the provincial operating grant, tuition revenue, student enrolment, investment income, compensation agreements, and other issues.